Chau362/observer-frontend/README.md

-# iteranoid: you are probably paranoid!
+# observer-hive: client frontend

-This module is the client side server process of the iteranoid project.
-It allows you to follow projects in webservices such as Gitlab, Jenkins and Sonarqube.
+This module is the client side server process of the observer-hive.
+It allows you to process events received from webservices such as Gitlab, Jenkins and Sonarqube.
+If you are interested in the full project you should take a look at its counterpart: the [conductor server](https://iteragit.iteratec.de/observer-hive/scab-oberserver-hive).

 ## Getting Started